aanastasiou/yapycon/doc/source/motivation.rst

      please see the actual YASARA plugin documentation at the Appendix of YaPyCon's documentation, `here <source_module_doc>`_

+     * *Please note:* An additional resource to address this point is the cookiecutter template YaPlTemp.
+For more information please `see here <https://github.com/aanastasiou/yapltemp>`_.
+In fact, YaPyCon was bootstrapped via YaPlTemp.

 3. Writing plugins in an "interactive" way (rapid prototyping) is time consuming:

    * Continuing from point #2, let's assume that you have gone through the basics of setting up a plugin and you now